-5 Conclusions & Future Work
+5. Conclusions & future work

 In this paper we have considered the problem (P) on overlapping squares parameterized by (u, v, k, w), which breaks down into 14 subcases depending on the parameter values.
 We have provided a proof for Subcase 4, previously unresolved, and we have clarified, simplified and strengthened the results for Subcases 11-14.
 We have also provided a context that may be useful for future study of these and related problems.
-The immediate tasks that remain are proofs for the conjectures given in Table 2 relating to Subcases 3 and 7.
+The immediate tasks that remain are proofs for the conjectures given in Table 2 relating to Subcases 3 and 7; these have so far defied our efforts.

-Appendix
+Appendix A